kristupasliubinas/ScriptSpeare/README.md

-Description: The project focuses on creating media player controls for an interactive script player system, focused on usability, easy user interaction and flexibility and personalisation options for each user.
+Description: The project focuses on creating media player controls for an interactive script player system, focused on usability, easy user interaction, along with the flexibility of making the options personalised for each individual user.

 Creating each control element (play, loop etc), and allowing the user to customise their own control bar with the functions most relevant to them.